ptomulik/puppet-vash/README.md

 an argument (e.g. `merge!`).
 The `:missing_key` and `:missing_value` are sample key and value that are correct (should pass key/value and pair validation) but is not present in `:sample_items`.

-The above snippet shall generate about 700 test cases.
-Because `MyHash` has all the functionality of (its base class) `Hash`, we expect all tests to pass.

 #### Example 6.2